Open-MSS/MSS/docs/development.rst

 ::

-   $ pytest mslib
+   $ pytest tests

 or parallel

 ::

-  $ pytest -n auto --dist loadscope --max-worker-restart 0 mslib
+  $ pytest -n auto --dist loadscope --max-worker-restart 0 tests

 Use the -v option to get a verbose result.
 By the -k option you could select one test to execute only.